bekk/funksjonell-frontend/day3/README.md

 ```
 Thus, all you need to do is to pass `props.cards` to the `Game` component.
 Now, when you press the Restart button, all cards should flip!

+### Task 3: Sending an onClick handler from the Game component to the Card component - passing functions down the hierarchy
+Guro write here

-### Task 3: Flip a single card - practicing the Redux pattern
+### Task 4: Flip a single card - practicing the Redux pattern
 Start by creating a new action creator `flipCard(card)` that returns an object with the type `CARD_FLIP` in `actions.js`.
 Remember to export the action type constant at the top of the file.
 In the action returned by `flipCard` you also need to send the card data, so that the reducer "knows" which card to flip.